RosterElf Logo

 What is a good employee retention rate?

 A good employee retention rate depends on industry but generally falls between 80-90% annually.
 Higher retention reduces recruitment costs and preserves organisational knowledge.
-First-year retention is particularly important as early departures represent lost investment.
+First-year retention is particularly important, as early departures represent lost investment in hiring and training.

 How do HR KPIs affect business performance?

 HR KPIs directly impact business performance through labour costs, productivity, and compliance risk.
 High turnover increases recruitment costs (typically 50-200% of annual salary per departure).
-Low compliance scores create legal exposure.
-Effective HR management reduces costs while improving outcomes.
+Low compliance scores create legal exposure, and poor training completion affects service quality.
+Effective HR management reduces costs while improving operational outcomes.

 What HR KPIs indicate compliance risks?

 HR KPIs indicating compliance risks include incomplete employee files, expired certifications, overdue training requirements, missing signed contracts, poor record-keeping audit scores, and documentation gaps in termination processes.
-High rates signal potential Fair Work issues.
+High rates in these areas signal potential Fair Work or industry-specific compliance issues that centralised, audit-ready HR records help prevent.

 How often should HR KPIs be reviewed?